warnonphilippe/spring-boot-with-activiti-example/README.md

 activiti:expression="${resumeService.storeResume()}"
 ```

 Of course, we need that bean or the process would not start.
-So let’s create it:
+So letï¿½s create it:

 ```java
 @Component